 4 – If you want to create and save a new audience, click on ‘Saved Audience’ and Facebook will give you the option to ‘Create a new saved audience’.

-5 – Facebook will then take you through a number of variables and categories which you can use to select and target a custom audience.
+5 – Facebook will then take you through a number of variables and categories that you can use to select and target a custom audience.
 These include things like age, gender, location, and language.

 6 – To fine-tune your new audience, click on ‘Detailed targeting’.